Activities for team building and games for your virtual team

 76. Number

-This one is just quite easy and perfect if you want to talk for a few minutes.
+This one is easy and perfect if you want to talk for a few minutes.
 You have to sit in a circle.
 At any moment, someone can start the count off or say a number, the target being to count from one to 20.
 However, if two persons step in and claim a number at the same time, the count starts over.
-This game requires team members to not only be mindful of the dynamic of the squad, but to work together to get to the end, with little contact.
+This game requires team members to not only be mindful of the dynamic of the squad but also to work together to get to the end with little contact.

 77. Try a Loop of Praise